Da Vinci Tank

 Leonardo da Vinci Tank Blueprints and Sketches

-The exterior of the tank was to be covered in a protective shell, like the shell of a tortoise, with light cannons protruding through the many holes on the sides of the tank.
+The tank’s exterior was to be covered in a protective shell, like the shell of a tortoise, with light cannons protruding through the many holes on the sides.

 This armored shell was designed to protect the crew while providing an all-round field of fire.